artsy/eigen/docs/images.md

 At artsy we have several ways of retrieving an image.

-Images are stored in metaphysics.
+Image urls are retrieved from metaphysics.

 In general, our current preferred practice is to use the normalized image and resize it as necessary using on-the-fly resizing.